voodooattack/when-ts/README.md

 - `history.limit = 0;` No further state recording allowed, and acts the same as `history.limit = 1`.
 Discards any older history, and `history.record` will only show the previous state.

+#### External inputs

+`when` supports external inputs via the `@input` decorator.
+External inputs are readonly variables that are recorded as part of the state, but never manually

 #### Note on Recombination

 This is not part of the current spec, but is currently offered by the TypeScript reference implementation.
 You can combine any two machines by calling `machine1.recombine(machine2)`, see the [TypeScript API documentation](https://voodooattack.github.io/when-ts/) for more details.